- Dec 06 - Dec 10

-Held at Colorado State University’s Equine Reproduction Laboratory, a 5-day course includes 20 hours of classroom instruction covering anatomy and physiology of the stallion and mare; semen collection/evaluation; artificial insemination, hormone therapy; breeding management; evaluation of the infertile mare; pregnancy diagnosis; twin management; prediction of foaling; dystocia management; and foal care.
-In addition, 15 hours of hands-on laboratory training are provided on semen collection/evaluation; artificial insemination; cooled semen; mare reproductive evaluation; techniques for prediction of foaling; on-farm obstetrical procedures; placental evaluation; colostrum quality; foal IgG testing; and foal resuscitation.
-Registration $1475 after 11/15.
-Full brochure and information: http://erl.colostate.edu
+Held at Colorado State University’s Equine Reproduction Laboratory, a 5-day course includes 20 hours of classroom instruction covering anatomy and physiology of the stallion and mare; semen collection/evaluation; AI of the mare, breeding mgmt; evaluation of the infertile mare; pregnancy diagnosis; twin mgmt; prediction of foaling; dystocia mgmt; and foal care.
+15 hours of hands-on laboratory training are provided on semen collection/evaluation; AI; cooled semen; mare reproductive evaluation; on-farm obstetrical procedures; placental evaluation; colostrum quality; foal IgG testing; and foal resuscitation.
+Registration $1,450.
+Register online at http://erl.colostate.edu

 Having a horse health-related educational event?